Optometreg Glinigol (MSc)

-All students are given a named personal tutor from the School of Optometry and Vision Sciences following registration onto the programme, who is able to assist them with any pastoral care as well as advice on writing style, grammar and academic mentoring.
+There is an MSc co-ordinator and this person will also act as your personal tutor following registration onto the programme, who is able to assist them with any pastoral care as well as advice on writing style, grammar and academic mentoring.

 All modules within the programme make extensive use of Cardiff University’s Virtual Learning Environment (VLE) Learning Central, on which students will find course materials, links to related materials and assessment exemplars.

 For students whose first language is not English there are open access English Language courses available.
 These are 5 week courses run on a first come first served basis and cost an administration fee of £25.

 Pa sgiliau y byddaf yn eu hymarfer a’u datblygu?